Frequently Asked Questions

 What is the recovery time after an abortion?

 The majority of women feel normal within a day or two after their abortions.
-We have specific guidelines and instructions for you to follow during the two weeks after your procedure.
+We have specific guidelines and instructions for you to follow up two to three weeks after your procedure.
 For more information please visit Aftercare Instructions.

 Do you offer medical abortions (also know as RU-486 or Mifeprex)?